Home

 Sunniva is a PhD candidate at the Centre for Women's and Gender Research (SKOK).
-In their project, they explore sexuality and gender norms and more specifically how expectations about sexuality (compulsory sexuality) have a bodily dimension, with a particular focus on how being fat can affect a person’s experience of their own sexuality and gender.
+In their project, they explore sexuality and gender norms and more specifically how expectations about sexuality (compulsory sexuality) have a bodily dimension, with a particular focus on how being fat can affect how a person experience, understand and navigate sexuality and gender.

 Sunniva has a master's degree in interdisciplinary gender studies from the University of Oslo and a bachelor's degree in sociology from the University of Stavanger.